chenx/Lib_HtmlJsCss/README.md

 Midi
 -----
-* The MidiPlayer class can play midi directly in HTML5 javascript, without any plugin such as QuickTime.
+* The MidiPlayer class can play midi music directly in HTML5 javascript, without any plugin such as QuickTime.
 * index.html is a demonstration of how to use it.

 Searchbox